hlship/sanddancer-dialog/README.md

 - Have the figure, in temptation, be south-east (to encourage player to go there)
 - Make the burrow inherently dark
 - Require five brooded memories before opening the photo
+- Note that the sand is like mud during rainstorm
+- Better hint text that Rabbit wants memories

 ### v6 - 2 Oct 2020